schwarzkopfb/diligent_assessment/README.md

 $ npm run build
 ```

-this will emit the compiled client and server code into the `dist` folder.
+this will emit the transpiled and bundled client and server code into the `dist` folder.

 To be able to connect to The Movie Database, you'll need an access token for their API
 and also a PostgreSQL database should be available somewhere.